RogerSuur/golang-ws-forum/README.md

 Start the server with `go run src/server/*.go [-new]`

-The argument `-new` will generate a database that's prefilled with some dummy data to help the testing process.
+The optional argument `-new` will generate a database that's prefilled with some dummy data to help the testing process.

 ## SPECS